-Sheets of paperboard are cut to size and dried.
+- Sheets of paperboard are cut to size and dried.

-The paperboard is then pulled through rollers, which apply both heat and pressure to the paper, stretching it out.
-During this process, a thin polythene film is created, which is then layered over the paperboard.
+- The paperboard is then pulled through rollers, which apply both heat and pressure to the paper, stretching it out.
+During this process, a thin polythene film is created, which is layered over the paperboard.

-Additional products such as aluminium foil are layered on top of the product.
+- Additional products such as aluminium foil are layered on top of the product.

-How should you dispose of Cartons?
+How do you dispose of cartons?

-Cartons will typically take around five years to decompose if sent to landfill sites.
-While this may not seem that long (especially when compared to plastic products), they can still do considerable damage to the environment during this time.
-Thankfully, the recycling process for these products is relatively straightforward:
+Cartons will typically take around five years to decompose if sent to landfill sites by being disposed of alongside your general waste.
+While this may not seem that long (especially compared to plastic products), they can still do considerable damage to the environment during this time.
+Thankfully, the recycling process for cartons is relatively straightforward: